cestephens/mixed-messages-creatures/README.md

 ## General Information
 On running this app a random creature bio will be printed to the console, generated from pools of words and phrases.
 For example the console could print:
-> The frosty warbler lurks in the beams of churches.
+> The frosty corn warbler lurks in the beams of churches.
 > It hunts for toast daily.

 This app was created as part of the [Codecademy Full-Stack Engineer](https://www.codecademy.com/learn/paths/full-stack-engineer-career-path) course activity: Mixed Messages.